defries/media-manager/readme.txt

 Contributors: forsite, DeFries
 Tags: media, delete, attachments, forsite
 Requires at least: 4.4
-Stable tag: 1.0
+Stable tag: 1.0.1

 Automatically removes all image attachments from posts.

 == Description ==

 Automatically removes all image attachments from posts.
+This is still in the alpha stage.

 == Installation ==